 Before you start planning any details and building your addition, one of the first steps is to think about your options for where the new room can go.
 Perhaps you have a bedroom with room to expand, or maybe you’ll need to add a whole new area to the house.
-In this case, you’ll want to think about the ideal location for the addition.
+In the case of adding a master suite to a ranch house or single-story home, you’ll want to think about the ideal location for the addition.
 Determine where you may have space to expand, and whether you may lose out on front yard or backyard space.

-One of the most important aspects of the location is deciding between a first-story addition and a second-story one:
+One of the most important aspects of an add-on master bedroom suite plan is deciding between a first-story addition and a second-story one:

-- First-story additions: Adding on to the first story of your home may take away more yard space and will require a slab or foundation of some kind.
+- First-story additions: Adding a first-floor master suite to your home may take away more yard space and will require a slab or foundation of some kind.
 These types of additions may be the easiest to build and the least disruptive to your daily lives in the house during construction.

 2. Identify Your Priorities for the Master Suite

 As you plan your master suite, you can truly design the room of your dreams with any special features you can imagine.
 Master bedrooms are deeply personal spaces and can be customized to your liking.
 Consider these details as you organize your priorities for the room:

 - Storage opportunities: Think about closet spaces — do you want a large walk-in closet?
 Or do you want separate closets for you and your partner?
 How about an extra closet in the bathroom area for towels and supplies?
 Think about any additional shelving or built-in cabinets you may want in the suite.

 - Setting and placement of the room: Will you be able to utilize beautiful views for your new room?
 Will you have a patio or balcony attached?
 Your designer can use these aspects to ensure your room maximizes the best views and natural light exposure.